-Planning stage – the entire roadmap of the recruitment process needs to be planned once a job requisition is created.
+The entire roadmap of the recruitment process needs to be planned once a job requisition is created.
 A comprehensive job description that outlines the major and minor responsibilities, skill requirements, experience and qualifications, grade salary levels, and other details is created as part of the planning process.

-Candidate search – this step involves job posting for attracting candidates for the specific position.
+This step involves job posting for attracting candidates for the specific position.
 Internal or external sources may be utilized based on the requirement.

-Offer and onboarding – once the right candidate has been identified, the next step is to roll out the job offer to the candidate based on their performance in the screening process.
+Once the right candidate has been identified, the next step is to roll out the job offer to the candidate based on their performance in the screening process.
 The candidate that accepts the job offer is recruited by the organization.
 The recruited candidates are then pushed to the onboarding stage to learn the ropes of their role.

-Hiring versus Recruitment
+Hiring Versus Recruitment

 Hiring and recruitment are often understood as the same.
 There are significant differences between the two seemingly similar processes.

 The table below represents the main differences between the hiring and recruitment processes.

 ||A long-term strategic process that focuses on building the talent pool

 ||Hiring is triggered when a job requisition is submitted.

 ||An ongoing process that is used to attract, select, and retain the best talent for the company.
 Starts even before an open position appears in the organization